 Avoid overwhelming people with information

 You want to give people some breathing room, some space to be able to take everything in properly.
-Now, of course, all this happens subconsciously, in a matter of seconds.
-Don’t be afraid to have some empty space on your page.
+Now, of course, all this happens subconsciously in seconds.
+Don’t be afraid to have some space on your page.
 In fact – use it.
-Implement it, modify it so you can direct the user’s attention to something else.
+Implement it, and modify it so you can direct the user’s attention to something else.

-Every single page should have a clear focus, a clear idea that it represents in important in a modern day web design.
-Humans are not actually as good at multitasking as we like to think we are.
-Having one page serve one idea, have it do one task, will make things flow much more naturally for all your users.
+Every page should have a clear focus, a clear idea that it represents is critical in modern-day web design.
+Humans are not as good at multitasking as we like to think we are.
+Having one page serve one idea and having it do one task will make things flow much more naturally for all your users.

-One of the more interesting aspects of the psychology of design is the theory backing emotions behind colors.
-Namely, every color has a certain effect on people, it provokes emotion.
-Take into consideration though that shades matter, as does the intensity of the colors.
-There is also some overlap between them, but they are in general quite clear.
+One of the more exciting aspects of the psychology of design is the theory backing emotions behind colors.
+Namely, every bloom has a specific effect on people, it provokes emotion.